michellbrito/golfmini/README.md

 # GolfMini

-A brief description of what this project does and who it's for
+A directory of mini golf courses where users can search, book, and review mini golf experiences

 ## Features

-- Light/dark mode toggle
+- [ ] Search by location
-- Live previews
+- [ ] Book tee times
-- Fullscreen mode
+- [ ] Read reviews
-- Cross platform
+- [ ] View photos

 ## Tech Stack